lrheault/mcmaster/README.md

-# mcmaster
+## Workshop - McMaster Conference on Substantive Representation

-# Workshop - McMaster Conference on Substantive Representation
+Files for the workshop will be posted here before December 6.

 ## Automated Textual Analysis of Parliamentary Debates